thehapax/bitshares.foundation/worker.md

 bug fixing or bounties.
 The rules are as follows:

 * BitShares Blockchain Foundation has an account (`workers.bitshares.foundation`) that is co-owned by `committee-account` and escrow partners.
-* The worker will redeem it's funds on a regular basis and buy up bitUSD from the market (with reasonable premiums).
+* The BBF will redeem these funds on a regular basis and buy up bitUSD from the market (with reasonable premiums).
-* For this reason and due to volatility of BTS, the actual budget in USD terms might vary over time.
+* For this reason and due to volatility of BTS, the available budget in USD terms might vary over time.
 * The budget is controlled by `bitshares.foundation` who serves as an independent entity to supervise payouts.
 * The amounts available for individual budgets can be obtained through [transparent account](/accounting)